-As I mentioned in the last newsletter, we are seeing a good deal of interest on our web-site regarding a “strategic planning template” (def. a pattern used as a guide in making something).
-We currently are in design stages for making such a template available to those seeking a tool rather than a complete strategic planning process.
-Having said that, though, in our experience a plan that really serves or delivers comes from a blend of sound process and facilitation as well as design of the template.
+As I mentioned in the last post, we are seeing a good deal of interest on our web-site regarding a “strategic planning template”.
+In our experience a plan that really serves or delivers comes from a blend of sound process and facilitation as well as design of the template.
 It is hard to separate the two or gauge the relative importance of each.

 As you consider your own strategic plan and the process used to create it, I wanted to share the principles that we adhere to with Vision Navigation®, PGS’ strategic planning process.
 Both current literature and our own experience confirm that there are principles which are vital to creating a plan that will truly add value to an organization.
 And these principles address inherent problems with the majority of strategic planning processes.
 To understand the value of the principles, it is best to start with understanding.

 My partner, Doug, and I designed the initial version of our strategic planning product, Vision Navigation®, in the mid 1980’s.
 Though there have been many enhancements since then, the principles underlying our initial design continue to serve our clients today.

 We were prompted to design a new approach based on the experience each of us had had with planning systems that failed us as managers or that had not worked for our early clients.
 There came a day on a long airplane flight when we were able to isolate and name what we believed were the causal factors of plans under-performing.
 Correcting those causal factors was what drove the design of Vision Navigation®.